boardroom-inc/stateless/docs/other/internationalization.md

 ##### Place bounties for translating each section

 After the English edition is finalized, a translation branch could be made for each language and a bounty could be placed for each section or page.
-Gitcoin bounties would be used to place bounties for translating each EthHub page, page section, and/or graphic.
+Gitcoin bounties would be used to place bounties for translating each stateless page, page section, and/or graphic.
 Individual contributors could translate each page and claim the bounty.
 One downside to this method would be that it would still require editors to oversee each bounty and review that the translation is refined.

 ##### Recruit and fund translation teams